Joint Petition for Dissolution of Marriage

 Since this Joint Petition for Dissolution of Marriage that two spouses fully agree on their spousal support orders and property division, and that two parents fully agree on their custody, visitation and child support orders, it only works if both spouses (parents) are sufficiently willing to be fair, reasonable and compromise to reach an acceptable agreement.
 That is the key.

 If you and your spouse, jointly would like to use the Joint Petition for Dissolution of Marriage process to complete the mandatory initial filing, disclosure requirement and divorce judgment with our firm as mediator, please set up a consultation.
+To get back to you faster, you can complete the form below to request a consultation with our firm.